Chapter 901:8-3 Auction Schools

 (A) The premises, equipment, and facilities of the approved school shall comply with all local, city, country, and state regulations, such as fire, building, and sanitation codes.

-(E) Each approved auction school shall establish a refund policy, which is included in all printed materials related to the offering of the course.
+(D) Each approved auction school shall establish a refund policy, which shall be included in all printed materials related to the offering of the course.
 The refund policy shall be available for review and acceptance by the student at the time of enrollment.

-(F) If a course session is cancelled, the auction school must make reasonable efforts to notify all individuals who have enrolled in it at least three days in advance of the first scheduled class.
+(E) If a course session is canceled, the auction school must make reasonable efforts to notify all individuals who have enrolled in it at least three days in advance of the first scheduled class.

-(G) Each approved auction school shall maintain records for each enrollee that attends an approved course offered by the school.
+(F) Each auction school shall maintain records for each enrollee that attends an approved course offered by the school.
 The records shall be maintained for a minimum of ten years.
 The records shall include:

 (1) Attendance records;

 (2) Examination score records;